MSc Integrative Psychotherapist

 - Trauma (childhood and adulthood)

-- Work and career issues and much more.
+- Work stress and much more.

 A therapist’s personal well-being impacts their work in many ways and so I believe it to be my ethical duty to encourage my self care for myself as well as for my clients.